Guest Post: Favorite Highchairs, Changing Pads and Diaper Bags

-We’re back with Babes to Babies’ Favorite Products and this time we’re taking a deep dive into some of the harder choices you have to make when building a baby registry.
-Most of the products we feature today are meant to last you not just a season, but throughout your baby rearing years, making weeding your way through all the options and reviews even more daunting.
+Tori Frericks, mom of 3, owner of The Landing Lab, baby product expert and founder of the former Babes to Babies maternity and postpartum consulting service, is sharing her insights into some of the harder choices you have to make when building a baby registry.
+Most of the products featured are meant to last you not just a season, but throughout your baby rearing years, making weeding your way through all the options and reviews even more daunting.
 An exhaustive search would unearth more than 100 different types of highchairs that all claim to be just what you and your baby need.
 The same is true for diaper bags and changing pads.
 We’re here to help you narrow down your search and help you feel confident in your investment.
-If you follow @babes2babies, you know we are sticklers for easy cleaning and functionality.
-But we also love products that do not take away from your home aesthetic or leave too big of a footprint in your house because we believe your home needs to feel calm, cohesive and inviting for not just kids, but YOU as well.
+Tori is a stickler for easy cleaning and functionality.
+But she also loves products that do not take away from your home aesthetic or leave too big of a footprint in your house because she believes your home needs to feel calm, cohesive and inviting for not just kids, but YOU as well.
 The following products promote all of these important characteristics at an array of price points.

 Highchairs should be a product that you buy once and possibly pass down to a friend or family member when you are no longer in need of it.
 Keeping this in mind, finding one that is durable and easy to clean are its two most important features.
 The Lalo Highchair is a minimalistic, low height highchair that not only meets the easy to clean criteria with flying colors, but also grows with your child.
 It comes with additional shorter legs to transition it to a playtime chair as your child grows.
 It comes with a machine washable (and easily removed) cushion that is best for those first foods days.
 The cushion is definitely not necessary as baby grows and becomes better at sitting up straight.
 It is sleek, chic and comes in multiple colors that are sure to compliment your home decor.
 It does not fold up or roll, but it is extremely lightweight and and easily moved.
 It is also easy to assemble, and at a price of $215, doesn’t break the bank for an item you will likely be using daily for many years to come.